nuta/ftl/README.md

 FTL is designed to support multiple personalities.
 The primary personality is the Linux compatibility layer, which allows running Linux binaries without any modifications.

-Foreign binary support (ABI emulation) is a well-established technique that can be seen in modern operating systems.
-Windows Subsystem for Linux (WSL 1), FreeBSD's [Linuxulator](https://wiki.freebsd.org/Linuxulator), [OSv](https://osv.io/), to name a few.
+Foreign binary support (ABI emulation) is a well-established technique that can be seen in modern operating systems, such as Windows Subsystem for Linux (WSL 1), FreeBSD's [Linuxulator](https://wiki.freebsd.org/Linuxulator), and [OSv](https://osv.io/), to name a few.

 The key difference in FTL is that each container has its own isolated Linux-like application kernel, implemented on top of a small kernel core.